openmultiplayer/web/docs/scripting/functions/SetTimerEx.md

 :::tip

-Timer ID variables should be initialized to -1 when they can to minimise the chance of accidentally killing timer ID 0 by mistake (or use timer ID 0 up at the start of OnGameModeInit).
+Timer ID variables should be reset to 0 when they can to minimise the chance of accidentally killing new timers by mistake.  `-1` is commonly mistaken to be the invalid ID - it isn't.

 Timer intervals are not accurate (roughly 25% off).
-There are fixes available here and here.
+There are fixes available.

 The function to be called must be public.
 That means it has to be forwarded.

 :::